cloudcake/php-fluent/README.md

 (`str()` and `arr()`) rather than the plethora of available helpers allowing use of more fluent-like syntax.

-If you hate the idea of more globally loaded functions, just stick to [laravel/helpers](https://github.com/laravel/helpers).
-It now has fluent-like syntax without the extras.
+If you hate the idea of global functions, just stick to [laravel/helpers](https://github.com/laravel/helpers).
+It has (recently added) fluent-like syntax without the extras.

 # Installation